 In this case, the victim reported to the sheriff detectives that she had a definite feeling that she had been stalked for about a month prior to the attack.
 She even noted an older midsize dark American car cruising by a couple of times.
 This is consistent with someone driving in the area for work or detouring when coming and going between home; for the sake of argument here, coming and going up Highway 50 between Placerville and some other obligation or work in the East Area.

 It can be argued that the pattern above still supports the original theory, that is, that EAR already lived in Carmichael.
-He can simply be viewed as having commenced his crime spree in Rancho Cordova with his strategic and tactical plan to limit himself to communities with easy access to highways, except in Carmichael where he then concentrated in an area within easier access to his own lair.
+He can simply be viewed as having commenced his crime spree in Rancho Cordova with his strategic and tactical plan already thought out.

 Attack No. 22 mapped in comparison to the closest East Area attacks in La Riviera.
 To get to No. 22’s location it requires heading into Sacramento on Highway 50 and then south on Highway 99.
 From Carmichael it is really not that far.
 Everything west and north of the East Area seemed far for EAR, indicating he came from the east, but probably further east than even the East Area.